ldbc/ldbc_snb_interactive_v1_impls/cypher/README.md

 scripts/create-indices.sh
 ```

-#### All-in-one loading script

-If you know what you're doing, you can run all scripts with a single command:
+You can run all these scripts with a single command:

 ```bash
 scripts/load-in-one-step.sh